Crowdfunding: Risks for the investor

 On crowdfunding platforms, the problem of information asymmetry is exacerbated due to the reduced ability of the investor to conduct due diligence.
 Early-stage investing is typically localized, as the costs of conducting due diligence before making investment decisions and the costs of monitoring after investing both rise with distance.
 However, this trend is not observed on crowdfunding platforms – these platforms are not geographically constrained and bring in investors from near and far.
 On non-equity or reward-based platforms, investors try to mitigate this risk by using the amount of capital raised as a signal of performance or quality.
 On equity-based platforms, crowdfunding syndicates reduce information asymmetry through dual channels – through portfolio diversification and better due diligence as in the case of offline early-stage investing, but also by allowing lead investors with more information and better networks to lead crowds of backers to make investment decisions.

-Crowdfunding platforms also carry the risk of money laundering.
+Crowdfunding carries financial and legal risks for both creators and contributors.
+Many countries now regulate equity and lending platforms to protect investors and prevent fraud.
+For example, the United States introduced rules through the Jumpstart Our Business Startups (JOBS) Act, while the European Union adopted the Crowdfunding Service Providers Regulation in 2021 to create a common framework across member states.
+Additionally, Crowdfunding platforms also carry the risk of money laundering.